barrybecker4/svelte-world-conflict/DEPLOYMENT.md

 4. Test making moves
 5. Open in another browser/tab to test multiplayer

+**Test Cross-Geographic Multiplayer:**
+1. Create a new game in one location (e.g., California)
+2. Share the game URL with a friend in another country (e.g., Japan)
+3. Have them join the game
+4. Both players should see real-time updates
+5. Check browser console and worker logs for any routing issues

 ### 3. Test Game Deployment (Automated E2E Tests)

 Run the full Playwright test suite against your deployed app: